PotionSeeker/Block-Swap-Advanced/README.md

 - To have swaps reload every time the world is loaded, use 'redo_gen'.
 - When using 'min_y_buffer' or 'max_y_buffer', buffer zones create a gradual transition for more natural-looking block swaps.
 - Use 'defer_swap' for blocks that other blocks depend on during generation (for example, if you modify dripstone_block without defer_swap, pointed_dripstone won't generate.
 To avoid this, use defer_swap).
 - When swapping occurs for a large amount of blocks, there may be lag during world load.
-You can use 'chunk_swap_range' to limit block swapping to only occur within a certain range of players to help with preformance.
+You can use 'chunk_swap_range' to limit block swapping to only occur within a certain chunk range of players to help with preformance.

  - Report issues or request features via the mod's github (https://github.com/PotionSeeker/Block-Swap-Advanced).
  - Check logs (latest.log) with verbose_logging enabled for debugging.
 Be careful as using 'verbose_logging' can cause lag due to adding information to latest.log.